rmfortes/resume/readme.md

 # What am I?

-I am a resume that can be installed into your own computer via the command line interface.
+I am a resume built using js node.
+I can be installed into your own computer via the command line interface.